-One thing to always keep in mind is that your skin doesn’t merely exist to just look glowy for those #nofilter selfies.
-Your skin is actually an active organ in your body.
-It’s an active organ of elimination, but it’s also an active organ of immunity.
-Just like your personal bodyguard, your skin’s outermost layer is the literal first line of defense against viruses, bacteria, microbes, and toxins in your environment and their ability to enter into your body.
+Our skin does a lot more than make us look presentable — it’s actually the body’s largest organ!
+Not only is it an active organ of elimination, but it’s also an active organ of immunity.
+Just like your personal bodyguard, your skin’s outermost layer is the literal first line of defense against viruses, bacteria, microbes, and toxins in your environment and their ability to enter your body.

 Compromised Skin Barrier

-Your skin’s protective moisture barrier is made up of lipids (oils) that hold your skin cells together, maintain hydration, and protect you from external invaders.
-However, if this barrier is damaged by many things, including consistent alcohol-based hand-sanitizing and overly-drying handwashing, invisible cracks may form in your skin, giving sneaky pathogens an entry point into your body.
+Your skin’s protective moisture barrier is made up of lipids (oils) that hold skin cells together, maintain hydration, and protect you from external invaders.
+If this barrier is damaged, however, by things like consistent alcohol-based hand-sanitizing and overly-drying handwashing, invisible cracks may form in your skin, giving sneaky pathogens an entry point into your body.